risc0/risc0-rust-starter/README.md

 The first `cargo run` command builds the methods required to launch the zkVM, including compiling [multiply.rs](https://github.com/risc0/risc0-rust-starter/blob/main/methods/guest/src/bin/multiply.rs) into a RISC-V ELF file and generating a MethodID to identify that ELF file.

 The second `cargo run` command launches the zkVM.
-The host runs [main.rs](https://github.com/risc0/risc0-rust-starter/blob/main/starter/src/main.rs), which loads the ELF file, executes it, and generates a receipt that certifies that the integrity of the output.
+The host runs [main.rs](https://github.com/risc0/risc0-rust-starter/blob/main/starter/src/main.rs), which loads the ELF file, executes it, and generates a receipt that certifies the integrity of the output.

 The rest of the repo is builld support.